openframeworks/ofBook/18_version_control_with_git/chapter.md

 It means that the working directory as it is right now is already committed to Git (with the exception of ignored files).
 It's often a good idea, whenever you start or stop working in a repository, to start from this state, as you will always be able to fall back to this point if things go wrong.

-Now that we have made your initial commit, we can make our first customizations to the OF project.
+Now that we have made our initial commit, we can make our first customizations to the OF project.
 Onwards!
-**[BD: Be careful using we, your, and our.
-Especially all in the same sentence.
-I would stick with one style the whole chapter.]**

 ### First edits